hyperreal64/hyperreal64/content/posts/pokemon-interfaces-go.md

 ## Type switch on an interface

 We can then define `super` and `notVery` as constants, and `effect` and `oppName` as variables in `pokemon.go`.
 These constants and variables are used in the attack method's definition, and we define them here to avoid repeting them for each type.
-They are just strings to use in the attack method's return value as parts of a formatted string.
+They are just strings to use in the attack method's return value as parts of a formatted output string.
 {{< code >}}// pokemon/pokemon.go

 package main